sharipovikromjon/HTML_CSS_JavaScript-projects/README.md

 # HTML_CSS_JavaScript-projects
 Welcome to my project repository!
-This collection showcases a variety of projects I've worked on using HTML, CSS, and JavaScript
+This collection showcases a variety of projects I've worked on using HTML, CSS, and JavaScript.
+Below, you'll find a brief description of each project, along with instructions on how to view them.

 ## Projects